spacesoldier/starty/README.md

 &nbsp;
 ### Writing the application logic
 When all the preparations are done it's time to write some application logic.
-In previous sections we defined a lot of stuff about the configuration and binding the connections to the functions which will handle the requests and prepare the requests for external API.
+In previous sections we described a lot of stuff about the configuration and binding the connections to the functions which will handle the requests and prepare the requests for external API.

 As it was said before, it is possible to start working on the project either with configuration step, or with logic implementation step.